About Tripod

 Fig: The Tripod model of incident causation

-Borne out of research commissioned by Shell International and carried out at the Universiteit Leiden and the University of Manchester during the 1980s and 1990s, Tripod is a theory for understanding incidents and accidents.
-It was developed to explain how and why incidents happen, and allow the root organisational causes and deficiencies to be uncovered and addressed.
+Tripod is extremely powerful.
+Borne out of research commissioned by Shell International and carried out at the Universiteit Leiden and the University of Manchester during the 1980s and 1990s, Tripod helps us to investigate simple and complex incidents.

 About the Tripod Foundation